 To successfully manage the risk of COVID-19 in the workplace, both owners and employees need to be prepared and take deliberate actions.
 Coronavirus (COVID-19) is a highly contagious virus that spreads easily through respiratory droplets and aerosols.

 It is important to know the COVID-19 factors and keep track of the rapidly emerging developments of the virus, especially for business owners.
-Consider taking these 4 steps to maintain a safe workplace and reassure the employees that the management is appropriately monitoring and responding to the current pandemic.
+Consider taking these 4 steps to maintain a safe workplace and reassure the employees that the management appropriately monitors and responds to the current pandemic.

 The best way to ensure the employee’s safety is by reinforcing good hygiene and following safety precautions.
 Here are some recommendations from the Australian Government to avoid the spread of the virus.